Tongkat Ali (Eurycoma Longifolia)

 Scientific and Botanical Profile

-Tongkat Ali, with botanical name Eurycoma longifolia, is a flowering plant belonging to the family Simaroubaceae, commonly known as the "Simarouba" or "Bitternut" family.
+Tongkat Ali, with botanical name Eurycoma longifolia, is a plant belonging to the family Simaroubaceae, known for its diverse common names such as Malay Ginseng, Malay Nutmeg, and Long Jack.

 History and Cultural Relevance